bitagoras/PyPadPlusPlus/README.md

 * Run selected Python code
 * Run line or selection with middle mouse button
 * Run cells of python code defined by `#%%` comments
+* Color marker to highlight last executed lines
+* Animated color marker for active lines
-* Code completion for run-time defined object properties, dictionary keys, function calls
+* Code auto completion for run-time defined object properties, dictionary keys, function calls
 * Calltip popup for function calls, doc string and module help
 * Special popup to switch quickly between `True` and `False`
-* Click on popup to show full text in output console
+* Click on popup to show full string or help text in output console
 * Output console has an undo buffer
 * Object inspection for selected items with mouse hover
-* Color marker to highlight last executed lines
-* Animated color marker for active lines
 * Internal or external Python distribution
 * Reset and restart Python kernel (e.g. when stuck in endless loop, not available when using the internal Python)
 * Matplotlib event handler to hold multiple active plot windows